Osintsecrets/PRIVACY/README.md

 # Social Risk Audit

-A stripped-back, utility-first privacy guide for Facebook with ethics context and practical reasoning.
+A stripped-back, utility-first privacy guide for the Platform checklist with ethics context and practical reasoning.
 The site is fully static and runs without trackers or third-party calls.
 Live at [https://osintsecrets.github.io/PRIVACY/](https://osintsecrets.github.io/PRIVACY/).

 ## Pages

 - **Home** – mission statement, overview, and quick links to core content.
-- **Facebook** – expandable checklists for essential Facebook privacy tasks.
+- **Platform** – expandable checklists for essential privacy tasks.
 - **Ethics** – principles that guide how the material should be used.
 - **Why** – rationale for caring about privacy in plain language.